 This series was in response to the notion of “us” versus “them.”
 “Us” obviously playing the role of the good and godly defenders of freedom at home and abroad, and “them” serving as “the other” or “evildoer.”
 I cast myself in the role of our fearless hero, embellishing my physique in synthetic material.
 Our villain is never apparent but lurks somewhere in the periphery.
 These works existed as both sculptures and installations.

 I am interested in the ways that the religious practice their faith through acts of endurance (fasting, dancing for excessive periods, walking for great lengths).
 For this piece, I stood alone in one spot on the roof of the art building for twenty-four hours without food or water.
 Due to fatigue and dehydration, I experienced hallucinations of burning trees, faces in inanimate objects, and animals that did not exist.
-The performance was recorded and on view for a month-long installation.
-I included a six-minute version and a real-time version were for viewers.
+The performance was recorded and exhibited for a month-long installation.
+A six-minute version and a twenty four hour (real-time) version were on display for viewers.

 I am interested in the effects of feats of endurance on the body.
 For this performance part of this project, I jumped into a pool one hundred times in quick succession.
 The repeated motion, in combination with the water, caused fatigue, disorientation and confusion.
 For the installation the viewer sees and hears the repetitive, explosive splashes on a large screen.
 It is an abstract-expressionist piece; each splash image reminiscent of a Jackson Pollock painting.

 I walked in a spiral repeatedly at the location where paths met.

 In two feet of snow I walked 100 laps to create each circle.
 After completing each circle I experienced a hallucination resulting from dizziness: the snow path I created appeared to move like a river.